-7.3.12 Power Good (PWRGD)
+7.3.9 Power Good (PWRGD)

-The PWRGD pin is an open-drain output.
-Once the VSENSE pin is between 94% and 104% of the internal voltage reference the PWRGD pin pulldown is deasserted and the pin floats.
-TI recommends using a pullup resistor from the values of 10 k $\Omega$ to 100 k $\Omega$ to a voltage source that is 5.5 V or less.
+The PWRGD pin is an open drain output.
+Once the VSENSE pin is between 94% and 104% of the internal voltage reference the PWRGD pin pull-down is de-asserted and the pin floats.
+It is recommended to use a pullup resistor between the values of 10 k $\Omega$ and 100 k $\Omega$ to a voltage source that is 5.5 V or less.
 The PWRGD is in a defined state once the VIN input voltage is greater than 1 V but with reduced current sinking capability.
 The PWRGD achieves full current sinking capability once the VIN input voltage is above 4.5 V.